learn-co-curriculum/dsc-bernoulli-and-binomial-distribution/README.md

 ## Visualize these results

 Now, let's use these results and visualize them in terms of fractions.
-You'll see that these fractions approximations of the values as calculated in the Binomial distribution formula.
+You'll see that these fractions are approximations of the values as calculated in the Binomial distribution formula.

 ```python